ITALIANS OF CENTRAL OKLAHOMA

 Membership Applications

 a.
-Applications for membership shall be submitted in writing to the Membership Chairman for review and approval.
+Applications for membership shall be submitted in writing along with dues check to any member of the Board.
+The Board member will then forward the application and dues check to the Treasurer for review and approval.
 If approved, the prospective applicants name will be published in the very next edition of the Club’s newsletter.

 b.
-Upon approval of candidate for membership, the Membership Chairman will:
+Upon approval of candidate for membership, the Treasurer will:

-1) Retain one copy of the application, distribute the original application with the member’s check for the initiation and dues to the Treasurer, and distribute the third copy to the Secretary.
+1) Retain one copy of the application, and deposit the member’s check for the initiation and dues.

-3) Provide the Newsletter Editor with the new Members name for inclusion in the next edition of the Club’s newsletter.
+2) Provide the Newsletter Editor with the new Members name, contact information including address and email address for inclusion in the next edition of the Club’s newsletter.

 Section 1:

 Dues.
-The dues of all Members shall be fixed by the Board and subsequently approved by two-thirds (2/3) of the Membership present at a Business Meeting.
-Dues shall be payable annually.
+The dues of all Members shall be fixed by the Board and subsequently approved by a simple majority of the Membership present at a Business Meeting.
+Proposed dues changes shall be presented to the membership at least two meetings prior to the beginning of the Membership Year.

 Section 2: